SFGuide

 There’s more to the neighborhood than Nopa.

-Whatever you choose to call it, the neighborhood north of The Panhandle has a high concentration of great restaurants, bars, cafes, and bakeries along and just off of Divisadero Street—so many that it can be hard to narrow down a dinner spot.
+Whatever you choose to call it, the neighborhood north of The Panhandle has a high concentration of great restaurants, bars, cafes, and bakeries along and just off of Divisadero Street—so many that it can be hard to narrow down a place to eat.
 That’s where we come in.
-The next time you’re looking to plan a meal in the area, just use this guide—it’s got the best spots to eat.
+The next time you’re looking to eat breakfast burritos, glistening pork chops, or a loaded bowl of seafood chowder, just use this guide.

 THE SPOTS